New-College-MCR/mcr-website/content/team/04c-social-sec.md

 ---
-title: "Barbie Tyler (she/her)"
+title: "Jackson Moore (he/him)"
 date: 2018-11-19T10:47:58+10:00
 draft: false
-image: "images/team/BT.jpg"
+image: "images/team/JM.jpg"
 jobtitle: "Social Secretary"
 linkedinurl: mcr.social@new.ox.ac.uk
 promoted: true
 weight: 6
 ---

-I'm Barbie, a DPhil Student on the Chemistry in Cells programme (though I don't do any Chemistry nor anything in cells).
-I am usually found rowing and subsequently running late to an MCR social.
+Hi!
+I'm Jackson and I'm a DPhil in the Condensed Matter Physics Programme.
+When not lab, pentathlon.
+When not pentathlon, unknown.
+When unknown, <redacted>.
+Feel free to reach out with questions or if you ever just want to talk! :)